 This project examines the pleasure of musical fragmentation and the related play with time, with a focus on sample-based and cut-and-paste music.
 In the MASHED project, the focus is on the underlying aesthetics and temporality of so-called Mashup music.

 Musical Time and Form

 The new project Musical Time and Form investigates salient differences in musical interpretation between recorded performances of orchestral compositions in Western Art Music from the last two centuries.
-Compositions are performed differently depending on conductor, orchestra, historical and cultural tradition, and other factors such as time and place of the performance.
-There is also a focus on the listening experiences of those performances, with an aim to improve the precision with which we discuss musical performance and the listening experience.
+Compositions are performed differently depending on the conductor, orchestra, historical and cultural tradition, and other factors such as time and place of the performance.
+There is also a focus on the listening experiences of those performances, intending to improve the precision with which we discuss musical performance and the listening experience.

 Structure & Cognition Cluster

 The overarching goal is to expand our understanding of how rhythm and sense of time are constructed in the human mind.
 We study the influence of rhythm and time on perception, attention and effort, imagery and illusions, prediction and cognitive control processes across sensory modalities.
 Utilising a broad range of methods, including pupillometry, magnetic resonance imaging (MRI), scalp- and intracranial electroencephalography (EEG), we aim to reveal the effects of rhythmic and temporal features, as well as the neurocognitive mechanisms involved.
 For our experiments, we recruit healthy participants, but also special populations, such as musicians, synaesthetes, and neurological patients with focal brain damage or epilepsy.